120.620.01 Fundamentals of Reproductive Biology

 - Methods of Assessment:

-Student evaluation is based on open-book online quizzes (60%) and a final exam that can be taken with a student-prepared "exam reference page" (a.k.a., crib sheet) (40%).
+Student evaluation is based on open-book online quizzes (60%) and an online final exam (40%).

 - Instructor Consent: